pdrlps/arii/data/docs/arii_reference_index.md

 # Helper Functions

-**ARiiP** includes several internal functions allowing quick access to generic variables that can be used in all [endpoints][deliveryendpoints].
+**ARiiP** includes several internal functions allowing quick access to generic variables that can be used in all [outputs][outputs].
 These functions allow the endpoints to retrieve information such as date/time, random numbers or strings, among many others.

 ## Usage